+I am sure that there will rightly be a strong focus on protection issues in this meeting.
+I would like, however, to encourage you to also think creatively about the empowerment of the girl child, including in relation to developing leadership.
 The establishment of an enabling environment for girls will be critical for eliminating discrimination and violence against them.
 The framework developed for promotion of gender equality and empowerment of women - focused on developing capabilities, increasing access to resources and opportunities, enhancing agency and leadership, promoting and protecting human rights and ensuring security - is equally relevant for the girl child.

-The preparatory work done by the Division for the Advancement of Women indicates that one of main challenges today remains the persistent lack of explicit attention to the girl child.
+The preparatory work done by the Division for the Advancement of Women indicates that one of main challenges today remains the persistent invisibility of the girl child.
 Much important work is still done at national level, and by international and regional organizations, including the United Nations, with the assumption that interventions focused generally on children will automatically address the concerns of girls.
 We in this room know too well from the long history of work on gender equality that there is no such automatic process.
 We have had to struggle - and continue to struggle - to ensure a specific focus on women - through targeted interventions for women, through the gender mainstreaming strategy, and through a specific human rights treaty.
 The same efforts are clearly needed to ensure that the needs, priorities and contributions of the girl child are adequately addressed in all areas.